cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P1: "so the data I work with, it's sort of arbitrary as a developer"
     - P1: "the columns themselves are kind of arbitrary"
     - P1: "And then third, probably the profiles.
 That's the data itself, but it's kind of less important because we have that represented as like an inner index.
 So it's kind of like, subsequent to the nodes, I guess, in the visualization in my head.
 So that's where I kind of like, put things even though thinking about is kind of counterintuitive, because without the profiles, you wouldn't have any data."
+    - P7: "Again, any parameter really."

+  #### Data's relation to participant's problem

+    - P7 "I like connecting it to the [Data Movement Tool] example, as a more practical example.
+Say the raw data represents all the data we have, for a particular run or a particular consumer in our workflow, we could then run that workflow multiple times, maybe slightly different parameters, get all these profiles for that one consumer, and then pass on this data model and analyze it that way.
+Using things like one thing that we I'm honestly, currently intending to use, is the query language to strip off all the application specific stuff and just focus on our [Data Movement Tool]."

 #### Analysis Task Influences Mental Model or Awareness of Parts
 - P1: (In reference to architecture comparison task): "So that's, that's not in this table"